magnesj/ResInsight/docs/Completions.md

 ---
 ![]({{ site.baseurl }}/images/CompletionsIllustration.png)

-Completions can be modelled by adding new perforation intervals or fishbones collections.
-Details about the Dette er for å eksportere Eclipse keyword COMPDAT, WELSEGS
+Two types of completions are available for modelling and export - perforation invervals and fishbone wells.
+The purpose of modelling such completions, is that it enables Resindight to export Eclipse keyword to do more refined simulations.

-Modelling completions, Resindight can export keyword to Eclipse to do more refined simulations.
+Completions can be modelled by adding new perforation intervals or fishbones fishbones.
+Details about the completions must be specified, and the transmissibility, or cell connection factors, can then be calculated and exported to Eclipse Keyword COMPDAT.
+For fishbones completions multisegment well information can be exported using the Eclipse Keywords WELSEGS, COMPSEGS and WSEGVALV.

 ## Perforation Intervals